stinkytoe/bevy_ldtk_asset/README.md

 - Load levels and/or entity instances from an LDtk project file, as Bevy assets
 - Create ECS entities representing these levels
 - Have these display to the screen in a simple and expected way
-- Provide hooks for the user to work with these
+- Provide hooks for the user to work with these elements

 What this library is NOT intended to do:
+- Define how things like the following should work:
+-- Collision Detection
+-- Sprite animations
+-- Parallax backgrounds
+-- Any other logic which a game may need

 ## Levels